wffger/alafa-fs/README.md

 # alafa-fs
-Alafa file server is a simple file server built with python http.server.
+**alafa-fs** is a simple file server built with python http.server.
 It provides file upload function.
+It uses Jinja2 templates.

 # Quick Start